kelnos/slox/README.md

 ### Good

+* Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.
+* Since Scala has `case classes` and class-based pattern matching, I don't use any codegen for the expression/statement types, or use the visitor pattern.
 * I've implemented type coercions for concatenating strings and numbers.
 * I've made it a runtime error to divide by zero.
 * My scanner preserves comments, and strips them after scanning but before parsing.
 It even supports nested multiline comments.
-* Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.
-* Since Scala has `case classes` and class-based pattern matching, I don't use any codegen for the expression/statement types, or use the visitor pattern.
+* I've implemented error productions for attempts to use binary operators where a unary operator is expected.

 ## Thanks